 Which is where your booking system comes in.

 You may not have the memory of an elephant, but your booking system does.
-See how you can decipher exactly what your diner desires and give them exactly that, every time they visit, using the latest technology.
+See how you can decipher exactly what your diner desires and give them exactly that, every time they visit, using the latest technology, and our restaurant analytics.

 Whenever someone dines at your venue, most reservation systems will allow you to store information on them.
 If the guest informs you that they’re gluten free, you can enter this in their customer notes, or with ResDiary, tag them as such so you can report on it later.

 Are they a bona fide celeb or a close friend of the owner?
 Mark them as a VIP and ensure that they get the service they deserve.
 Like a particular table?
 Pop that in their notes and your staff will always sit them correctly.
 If you have an EPOS integration, you can even look back on their previous visits and see how much they spent, what exactly they ordered, and even how they like their steak cooked.
 It means your guests can visit your venue, order a lovely fillet and be asked “medium/rare again sir?” – a definite wow factor.

 Giving your customer exactly what they want, from knowing their allergies to making sure their favourite bottle of white is chilled, is a sure-fire way to keep them coming back and your reservation system knows exactly how to do that.

 After they've gone

 One way to find out what your diner desires is simply to ask them.
 Sending out a post-dining email is a great way to get honest feedback from diners on their visit.
 Because you are only sending these to people who have visited your venue, there’s no chance of your reviews being intercepted by competitors or ex-staff with a grudge.
 Finding out what customers liked and disliked about their visit is a great way to see what you are doing well and what you could work on.
 You might think your service is top notch but if you have 20 reviews saying otherwise, it gives you an area you can work on.